RobertoPrevato/K8sStudies/docs/index.md

 Understanding of the web and networking is also helpful, as many of the examples involve deploying web applications in Kubernetes.

-Although I will try to include some quick-start guide for these technologies, I assume that you have a basic understanding of them, as they are essential for working with Kubernetes and containerization in general.

 The [getting started guide](./getting-started.md) includes instructions to prepare a development environment and recommended learning resources for beginners to learn the basics of Docker and Kubernetes.